Cippo95/nvidia-fan-control/README.md

 - The Bash script is intended for X11 users, using the binaries it is the fastest script to use;
 - The Python script is intended for all users because it doesn't depend on X11 but on a Python library;

+Folders:
+- `bash_script` contains the bash script and two binaries (one for checking temperature, the other for setting the fan speed);
+- `img` just contains a drawing of a fan curve to explain the temperature and fan speed arrays;
+- `python_script` contains the python script;
+- `src` contains the C sources for the binaries;

 As an end note: this software works well enough for me, I'm doing this as an hobby and your mileage may vary.

 ## Requirements